Epitome87/Modern-React-Bootcamp-Journey/README.md

 The `gap` property for `display: grid` seems to not like percentages as values on certain browsers.
 Better to use px, rem, or em!

+### Fade Animations with Transition Group

+A popular library for handling transitions in React: `https://reactcommunity.org/react-transition-group/`

+We will use it for our transitions!

+`npm install react-transition-group --save`

+Not going to take too much notes on how to use this library, as I don't find it particularly useful.

 ### `Originally Started: TBD`

 ## Section 32: Introducing React Hooks